py-lama/apilama/README.md

 # APILama

 APILama is the API gateway for the PyLama ecosystem.
-It serves as the central communication layer between the frontend WebLama interface and the various backend services (PyLama, PyBox, PyLLM, SheLLama).
+It serves as the central communication layer between the frontend WebLama interface and the various backend services (PyLama, BEXY, PyLLM, SheLLama).
 APILama integrates with LogLama as the primary service for centralized logging, environment management, and service orchestration.

 ## Features

 - **Unified API Gateway**: Single entry point for all PyLama ecosystem services
-- **Service Routing**: Intelligent routing of requests to appropriate backend services (PyBox, PyLLM, SheLLama, PyLama)
+- **Service Routing**: Intelligent routing of requests to appropriate backend services (BEXY, PyLLM, SheLLama, PyLama)
 - **RESTful API Design**: Clean and consistent API endpoints for all operations
 - **Cross-Origin Resource Sharing (CORS)**: Support for cross-origin requests from the WebLama frontend
 - **Authentication and Authorization**: Secure access to API endpoints